A condition known as Thoracic insufficiency syndrome involves chest wall deformities and can affect normal breathing and lung growth.

 In patients whose curve has progressed past 20-25 degrees, doctors often prescribe a scoliosis brace until the patient reaches full skeletal maturity.
 Though bracing cannot correct the curvature, in many cases it can stop it from growing.
 For this reason, bracing becomes effective when it starts early and when a brace is worn as prescribed.

 If the curve grows beyond 40-50 degrees, the doctor may recommend surgery.
 Also, the most common type of surgery to address this condition uses spinal fusion, which involves placing rods and screws into the vertebrae to prevent the spinal curvature from growing any bigger.

 Surgeries to fix thoracic scoliosis are complex, multi-step procedures, but Richard Hostin, MD, Shyam Kishan, MD, and Kathryn Wiesman, MD are specially trained and have years of experience performing these types of complex spine surgeries.

 If you or your loved one suffers from scoliosis, we can help.
-Call Southwest Scoliosis Institute at 214-556-0555 to make an appointment.
+Call Southwest Scoliosis and Spine Institute at 214-556-0555 to make an appointment.